 Upon completion of the Professional Certificate in Embedded Computer Engineering, twelve (12) units can be transferred into the University of Wisconsin, Plattville, M.S. in Engineering (degree offered fully online).
 Learn more >

 There will be a $60 fee upon acceptance into the program

 Can be waived, upon request, with equivalent experience

 Learn the elements of digital logic design required for study in embedded computer design.
 Topics include: number systems, codes, Boolean algebra, logic gates, small and medium scale integrated circuits, tristate devices, memories, combinational circuits and sequential circuits.
 The course also provides an overview of foundations of electronics, including elementary DC and AC circuit theory, semiconductor diode and the transistor model, feedback, oscillation and elementary digital gate responses.

-Building upon C/C++ Programming I, level II will provide you with a further understanding of the C programming languages family.
+Building upon C/C++ Programming I, level II will provide you with a further understanding of the C and C++ programming laungauges.
 Topics include: the run-time environment, advanced I/O features, advanced pointer and array concepts, basic data structures, efficiency and portability, the Standard C Library, and debugging techniques.